aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 After connecting successfully, we can see below screen:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/25-winscp-files-view.PNG" class="fullsize-image" alt="-----">

 On the left is my local computer files showing the directory where we published the api code in Step 2: Create a deployment package.
-On the right is /var/www/api/ directory of my remote computer means the files of the EC2 instance (you have to navigate to this folder).
+On the right is /var/www/api/ directory of my remote computer showing the files of the EC2 instance (you have to navigate to this folder).

 Select all the files in left and click upload.
 Once completed, directory of remote computer like below:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/26-winscp-uploaded.PNG" class="fullsize-image" alt="-----">